rgeraldes24/solc/docs/units-and-global-variables.rst

 Reserved Keywords
 =================

-These keywords are reserved in Solidity.
+These keywords are reserved in Hyperion.
 They might become part of the syntax in the future:

 ``after``, ``alias``, ``apply``, ``auto``, ``byte``, ``case``, ``copyof``, ``default``, ``define``, ``final``, ``implements``, ``in``, ``inline``, ``let``, ``macro``, ``match``,